-I'm Dave, one of the founders of Hacker School.
+I'm Dave, one of the founders of the Recurse Center.

 In most professions, a college degree is a prerequisite for a job, even if doing the job doesn’t strictly require one.
 Your degree is used as a proxy to figure out whether you’re qualified because there is no better measure: “Oh, he went to a good school, he must be smart.
 Let’s bring him in for an interview.”